Freight claim: Legal aspects

 The purpose of a freight claim is for the carrier to reimburse the shipper / consignee so as to put them in the position is if the carriage had been properly had carried out according to the bill of lading.
 For this reason, claimants are generally expected to file a claim to recover their costs, excluding profits.
 In very rare cases some profits may be recoverable, but a court will normally consider lost profits as non-recoverable economic loss.

 In most cases, redress will be paid by the carrier's insurer or P&I Club, and so the law of insurance will determine quantum of damages.
 Loss is deemed either "total" (either "actual" or "constructive") or "partial".
 If the insurance policy is a "valued policy", the amount agreed is, in the absence of fraud, conclusive (except in cases of "constructive total loss", when the true market value prevails).

 Under contract law, claimants are obliged to take reasonable measures to mitigate loss.
 For example, if the damaged product has retained some value, the carrier would only be required to pay for the difference between the original value and the damaged value.
 The claimant would then be free to salvage the damaged product by selling it at a reduced cost.

 The consignee is entitled to inspect the goods, and to reject them if they are damaged or fail to comply with description.
 The inspection should take place at the first reasonable place and opportunity; this will often be at the consignee's depot or place of business.
 At the time of delivery, the consignee should examine the shipment for loss or damage, and should note any issues on the delivery receipt; this will be used as evidence to back up the claim.

 If significant evidence of loss or damage is noticed on delivery, the consignee will be entitled to reject the shipment, and may also have the option to cancel the entire contract.

 If the consignee signs off on the delivery receipt but the damage is concealed (or "latent" or "hidden") and is discovered only subsequently, a claim will still be allowed provided it is made within a reasonable time.
 In this case, the shipper or consignee must show that the damage was indeed caused by the carrier, rather than by the shipper or consignee.
-In general, some of shippers actively or passively use a shipping damage indicator to help inspect concealed damage which decreases dispute of damage.

 The carrier will normally require the shipper to pay freight (the "shipment invoice") in advance; otherwise a"clean" bill of lading will not be issued, and the document will declare "Freight Not Paid".
 In the event of loss or damage, the consignee would file a freight claim against the carrier for (i) damages to cover the loss and (ii) reimbursement of any freight paid.
 The shipper will not be able to make any claim except as an agent of the consignee.